gokceoguzerenler/cis530_sp2021/homework/ngram-lms/ngram-lms.md

     ['a', 'c', 'c', 'a', 'b', 'b', 'b', 'c', 'a', 'a', 'c', 'b', 'c', 'a', 'b', 'b', 'a', 'd', 'd', 'a', 'a', 'b', 'd', 'b', 'a']
     ```

 4. In the `NgramModel` class, write a method `random_text(self, length)` which returns a string of characters chosen at random using the `random_char(self, context)` method.
-Your starting context should always be $n$ ~ characters, and the context should be updated as characters are generated.
-If $n=0$, your context should always be the empty string.
+Your starting context should always be $c$ ~ characters, and the context should be updated as characters are generated.
+If $c=0$, your context should always be the empty string.
 You should continue generating characters until you've produced the specified number of random characters, then return the full string.

     ```python
     >>> m = NgramModel(1, 0)